 Syndromic Surveillance Reporting for Meaningful Use

-- Is the facility an eligible hospital (EH) or critical access hospital (CAH) or an urgent care center?
+- Is the facility an eligible hospital (EH), critical access hospital (CAH), or an urgent care center with three or more EPs?

 - Does the facility have a certified Electronic Health Record (EHR) system?
 For a list of EHR products certified for syndromic surveillance reporting, visit the Certified Health IT Product List.